 I don’t really know why I chose to answer in this manner.
 I just did.
 I actually have no idea if my cleaning lady needs the money.
 She might not.
 It’s entirely possible she shows up here every other Friday purely out of pity for me.
-I have a knack for bringing that out in people who aren’t my own children.

 Rather than turn things around on him and ask if “we really need” a passel of teenagers here tomorrow night, I chose to take the high road and spark an intellectual discourse on Economic Interdependence in a Free Market Society.
-The very hallmark of superior parenting…or a guilty and exhausted mother.

 For whatever reason, he chose not to engage me and left immediately for school.

 There’s no way I’m letting go of my cleaning lady.
 It could be way worse.
 I can assure you, if I was the one solely responsible for cleaning this house, we would never dream of having Bad Company over here for a sleepover.
-Not the rock group or the local teen-scene.
+Not the rock group or the local teenagers.